ToxicFrog/doom-mods/gzap/doc/new-wads.md

 # Adding New WADs

-Internally, gzArchipelago works by loading a *logic file* for each supported wad.
+Internally, UZArchipelago works by loading a *logic file* for each supported wad.
 This file contains a record of all levels and actors in the wad; optionally, it also contains a *tuning journal*, information recorded from actual play that it uses to improve the randomizer logic.